sarmijavier/LearnToRecycle/README.md

 ## David Santiago Restrepo Valencia

 ### Project Goal
-## The goal of this project is to learn to the people to recycle, because in Bogotá the people don't know to recycle.
+## The goal of this project is to teach to the people to recycle, because in Bogotá the people don't know to recycle.

 ### About project
 ## We did a machine learning model, of which has the ability to predict different type of trash(paper, bottles, metal, glass,